J. Douglas Galyon Depot: Services

 The transit center (upper level) is shared between the Greensboro Transit Authority (GTA) and Greyhound Lines.
 Both operators have their own tickets/information and waiting areas, with GTA operating daily at scheduled times and Greyhound operating 24-hours.
 Outside, there are 22 bus bays, 18 dedicated to GTA and four to Greyhound Lines.
-Bus connections from other operators include the Piedmont Authority for Regional Transportation (PART) and Sunway Charters.
+Bus connections from other operators include the Piedmont Authority for Regional Transportation (PART) and Sunway Charters (Mountaineer Express East-West and Triad-Danville Connector).

-The facility also has two tenants: Carolina Blues Coffee & Bagels and the DMV Express Office; both located on the lower level.

 Station layout

 The station has two levels identified as lower level and upper level, with a total space of 73,153 sqft.